okohll/abdocs/content/docs/security-and-compliance/security-features/roles.md

 #### API setup
 In a multi-tenanting account, it's possible to create new tenants, with users, by API, as opposed to the manual actions of an administrator.
 See [Creating user accounts with the API]({{<relref "/docs/integrations/creating-user-accounts">}}).

+## Role properties
+### Brand name and domain
+These two options allow system emails (password reset notification etc.) to come from a domain name of your choice and branded with a particular 'app' name.
+This can be useful if you're creating a public-facing app using agileBase, rather than applications for your own staff.

+To allow the domain name to work, you'll need to contact us to set it up - our server will need to be authorised to send email from your domain.

+### Custom menus
+It’s possible to add custom menu items into the user menu (the one at the top right that appears if you click your user icon).
+That means if your company has specific help pages or process documentation relevant to your organisation or application, you can make them available from within agileBase.

+Each custom menu has a title, description and URL, which will be opened in a new tab when the menu item’s chosen.

+Simply add these into the **menu title**, **menu description** and **menu URL** properties of a role.
+Assigning that role to a user will add the menu item to their profile menu.

+To add multiple menu items to a user or users, assign multiple roles, each with one menu item defined.